minhquyet1204/Ecommerce/README.md

 # Introduction

-- This is Restaurant landing page project with React , Framer Motion
+- This is Restaurant landing page project with React , Redux Toolkit

 # Page